dinindunz/tech_challenge_app/README.md

-# Welcome to your CDK Python project!
+# Welcome to Tech Challenge App CDK Python project!

-This is a blank project for Python development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.